haseeb-heaven/langchain-coder/README.md

 - **Model Selection**: Choose from a variety of models including GPT 3.5, GPT 3.5 Turbo, and the latest GPT 4.

 ### 🌐 Vertex AI
-- **Customizable Settings**: Fine-tune Tokens, Temperature, and set your API Key in the settings.
+- **Customizable Settings**: Fine-tune Tokens, Temperature, and set your Credentials Key in the settings.
 - **Model Selection**: Opt for models like **Code Gecko** for completions and **Code Bison** for code generation.
 These models are designed to support code completion and generation, enhancing your coding experience.